 - When a person commits DV their information is input into the California statewide CLETS systems, which is a law enforcement informational system that provides information to police and sheriffs about domestic violence parties;

-If you are considering filing a restraining order or you are defending a restraining order, or if you believe that a restraining order hearing may be more difficult than you initially anticipated (whether you are the petitioner or respondent), call our office today for a free consultation.
+If you are considering filing a restraining order or you are defending a restraining order, or if you believe that a restraining order hearing may be more difficult than you initially anticipated (whether you are the petitioner or respondent), call our office today for a private consultation.
 Our San Diego domestic violence attorneys can walk you through the process and let you know specifically what you should expect in your case.
 We have provided you with a basic set of procedural likelihoods for your domestic violence restraining order case on this page.

 What to expect when a domestic violence restraining order is filed in San Diego Family Court.